ariatemplates/editors-tools/ultimate-poc/README.md

 1. Complete the procedure to recreate the Eclipse Project in section `Contribute > Setup`
 1. Review documentation
-	1. Documentation of the documentation (meta)
+	* Documentation of the documentation (meta)
 		* I would prefer using a `Backlog` section inside the `Contribute` one (as I'm doing here) instead of a `TODO` section.
 I don't know about the `FIXME`, probably keep it.
 		* finish writing it, especially the guidelines section
+	* Choose wether to put the `Documentation` section before the `Contribute` one or vice versa?
+Seems like the first one is the one mostly used.
+	* Check the `Contribute` section: do we put a `Development` section (like here) then a nested `Backlog` section for _non-classified_ stuff and any other section for the rest?

 #### Wiki